Neuronal-Oscillations/group-handbook/docs/data-storage-and-processing/nog-functions.md

+# nog functions
+Functions for the neuronal oscillations group (nog).
+They are command line functions that should streamline the interaction with the ARC cluster.
+Once installed correctly (see [initialise](initialise.md)), they can be accessed from the ARC terminal.
+To make nog functions work properly, you MUST follow the setup procedure documented in [initialise](initialise.md)

-# Prerequisite
+## Prerequisite

 - you are on a login node (not gateway, use `ssh htc-login`)
 - System Environment set up (see [initialise](initialise.md))
 - MNE set up for `nog_jupyter_server` (see [setup-mne](setup-mne.md))
 - some mamba environment to be used with vscode set up for `nog_vscode_server` (see [setup-mamba-environment](setup-mamba-environment.md))

-# What are they ?

-They are command line functions that should streamline the interaction with the ARC cluster.
-Once installed correctly (see [initialise](initialise.md)), they can be accessed from the ARC terminal.
-To make nog functions work properly, you MUST follow the setup procedure documented in [initialise](initialise.md)

-# Why nog ?

-`nog` is short for Neuronal Oscillations Group.
-The prefix allows the user to easier distinguish between nog functions and other system commands.

-# nog_jupyter_server
+## nog_jupyter_server

 This functions will submit a batch job to the cluster, which sets up a jupyter server that you can connect to from your laptop: